eventide-project/docs/user-guide/entity-store/README.md

 ## Retrieval Workflow

-The following is done by the store and it's caches when an entity is retrieved:
+The following is done by the store and its caches when an entity is retrieved:

 1. Retrieval by ID is actuated by using either the store's `fetch`, `get`, or `get_version` method.
 2. The in-memory, internal cache is checked for a cache record for the entity ID.